knobs-dials/mediawiki-anchor-checker/README.md

 Does not persist anything, which implies it is only reasonably to run on small wikis.
 It checks my ~1000-page wiki in a minute, which is more that good enough for me.

-...but you don't want to run this on wikipedia without a lot more additional work to, say, avoid unconditionally refetching six million pages every run.
+...but you DON'T want to run this on wikipedia in its current form.
+You'ld want a lot more work to, say, avoid unconditionally refetching six million pages every run.

 # Dependencies